gsoft-inc/ov-igloo-icons/README.md

 ### Changing the color

 You can change the color of an icon by passing in a custom class name that sets this property.

+First install tokens

+`yarn add @igloo-ui/tokens`

 For example:

 ```css
 @import '@igloo-ui/tokens/dist/variables.css';